 The apostle Peter, writing to new Christians, admonished them to “as newborn babes, desire the pure milk of the word.”4

-When you received Jesus into your heart, you began a wonderful and fulfilling personal relationship with Him.
+Deeper relationship with Jesus.
+When you asked Jesus to come into your heart, you began a wonderful and fulfilling personal relationship with Him.
 He wants to be your best friend, counselor, teacher, guide, and much more!
 The way to get to know Him better is through His Word.
 The four Gospels, especially, reveal His nature, His personality, His power, and His love.

 Think of His words as personal love letters to you from the one who knows and cares about you more than any other can.

-Well, Jesus has the real article.
+Well, Jesus is the real deal.
 “If you abide in My word,” He promises, “you are My disciples indeed.
 And you shall know the truth, and the truth shall make you free.”5

 You can rest assured that the Bible tells the truth.
 Become familiar with its precepts, and you will have a standard by which you can measure all things.

-Lasting happiness comes from following Jesus’ loving example, and you know how to do that from His Word.
-Jesus said, “If you keep My commandments, you will abide in My love. … These things I have spoken to you, that My joy may remain in you, and that your joy may be full.”7
+Living in His joy.
+Lasting joy comes from following Jesus’ loving example and His commandments, and you learn how to do that from His Word.
+Jesus said, “If you keep My commandments, you will abide in My love. … These things I have spoken to you, that My joy may remain in you, and that your joy may be full.”8

+Contentment and peace of mind.
 By studying God’s Word, you will come to understand His loving ways.
-This will give you faith that whatever your circumstances may be, He is in control and has your best interests at heart.
-“Now acquaint yourself with Him, and be at peace; thereby good will come to you.”8 When disappointments, obstacles, and setbacks wear on you, taking a little time to read from God’s Word will put things back in proper perspective.
+This will give you faith that whatever your circumstances may be, He is with you and has your best interests at heart.
+“Now acquaint yourself with Him, and be at peace; thereby good will come to you.”9 When disappointments, obstacles, and setbacks wear on you, taking a little time to read God’s Word will help put things in proper perspective.

-When you’ve got questions, the Lord has answers, and when you have problems, He has solutions—and they’re all in His Word.
-By reading God’s recorded Word or hearing Him speak to your heart personally when you pray for guidance—His spoken Word—you can find the answer to every question and every problem you will ever have.
+Answers and solutions.
+When you have questions, God has answers, and when you have problems, He has solutions.
+By reading God’s Word or hearing Him speak to your heart personally when you pray for guidance, you can find the strength you need to face every problem you will have in life.
 Once you become familiar with the spiritual principles, divine wisdom, and practical counsel that are in the written Word, you will find that the Lord will show you how to apply it to questions and problems that come up in your own life.
-His Word will be like a light, illuminating the path ahead of you.9
+His Word will be like a light, illuminating the path ahead of you.10

+Finding God’s will.
 God has a plan for your life.
-He knows what’s best for you, so if you can learn to let Him direct your decisions, everything will work out great in the end.
-It sounds simple enough, but how do you find out what is God’s best for you in a particular situation?
-How do you find “God’s will”?
+He knows what’s best for you.
+So, if you can learn to seek His direction for your decisions, you can trust that He will work everything out in the end.
+But, you wonder, how do you find out what is God’s best for you in a particular situation?
+How can you know “God’s will”?

-The Word is the known, sure, absolute, revealed will of God.
-So when you’re faced with a decision, look at all He’s said before.
+God’s Word recorded in the Bible is the known, sure, revealed will of God.
+So, when you’re faced with a decision, look at what He’s said before.
 Pattern your decision on a similar situation in the Word, or on the foundation principles of God’s Word.
-You can also ask God to speak to your own heart directly and show you what His will is for you in that particular situation.10
+You can also ask God to speak to your heart directly and show you what His will is for you in that particular situation.

 God’s Word also has the power to change the way you see life’s problems.
 It will cause you to “be transformed by the renewing of your mind, that you may prove [know] what is that good and acceptable and perfect will of God.”11

+More love.
 It is difficult to follow Christ’s injunction to “love your neighbor as yourself”14 when your “neighbors”—those you interact with on a regular basis—are sometimes the most difficult people to get along with, much less love.
 Where do you find the “Christian grace” to overlook the overbearing boss, the jealous coworker, the noisy partyers next door, or worse?
 How do you learn to love as Jesus loved?
-“Great peace have they which love thy law: and nothing shall offend them.”15 As you read and study God’s Word, you’ll acquire more and more of His Spirit and love, and that will help you be more understanding, compassionate, and tolerant toward others.
+As you draw close to God through His Word, His Holy Spirit will help you to be more understanding, compassionate, and tolerant toward others.15